Undergraduate Programs

 One student on a past trip had this to say: "It was hands down the best month of my entire life.
 There are no words to describe the feeling I got when I first saw the Colosseum, or when we did a long 18-mile hike to see the top of Florence.
 The 15 students got along so well I consider them my brothers and sisters.
 We had an amazing month filled with awesome food, beautiful sites and incredible experiences."

-For information about next year's study abroad, contact the department's student abroad advisors, Jeff Jordan or Alan Fox
+For information about next year's study abroad, contact the department's student abroad advisors, Jeff Jordan or Alan Fox.

 Advising

-Do you have questions about academic planning, connecting with an advisor, tranferring credits, or finding an internship?
+Do you have questions about academic planning, connecting with an advisor, transferring credits, or finding an internship?
 Your advisor is one of the best resources when it comes to planning and other academic concerns.
 Meet with your advisor regularly throughout your academic journey.

 All first- and second-year students within the College of Arts and Sciences are assigned an advisor from the Student Success Center (SSC).
 Team members specialize in academic and advising services and co-curricular coaching.